Sunfire (character): Fictional character biography

 Sunfire loses his powers before M-Day and his X-gene during that moment.
 It is revealed that Sunfire is rescued by a mysterious ninja group and taken to a hospital in Aspen.
 After being revived from his coma, the world's leading specialist in prosthetic limbs, Masanori Kuzuya, offers him his services.
 Before the reasoning behind the rescue is revealed, Apocalypse appears and offers Sunfire the chance for vengeance, as well as the recovery of his lost limbs and power, in return for his service as Famine, one of Apocalypse's Horsemen.
 However, Famine is defeated by Rogue and returned to his normal form.
 Sunfire joins the other X-Men in their battle against Apocalypse.
 After Apocalypse escapes, Gambit helps his fellow Horseman Gambit overcome his brainwashing and the two are recruited by Mister Sinister into his Marauders.

 In "Messiah Complex", Sunfire and the Marauders clash with the X-Men and other groups for the first mutant child born after the events of M-Day.
 In the final battle on Muir Island, Sunfire is knocked out while the remaining Marauders flee or are killed.

 Feeling disgraced and humiliated, Sunfire retires his mantle and wanders around Tokyo in a drunken stupor until Wolverine approaches him to join the Avengers Unity Squad for a chance of redemption.
 Sunfire joins the Avengers against the Apocalypse Twins and sides with Wolverine, Rogue and Thor after the Twins cause a division within the team.
 The team is able to put aside their differences to fight the Twins and Kang the Conqueror.
 In the final fight against Kang, Sunfire's body is destroyed but due being in prior contact with a Celestial, he is reborn in a state of pure energy and uses his new powers to destroy the Twins' armada and defeat Kang.

 Sunfire and the Avengers are affected by the inversion spell cast in "AXIS", which reverses their morality into becoming villains, with Sunfire joining the affected X-Men into declaring mutant supremacy.
 Sunfire and the other affected heroes are eventually cured of the inversion spell.
 Afterwards, Sunfire left the Avengers to join X-Factor.

 During the events of Inhumans vs. X-Men, Sunfire initially joins Cyclops' faction of X-Men against the Inhumans.
-When Sunfire's destroys of one of the Terrigen Clouds, the Inhumans publicly execute Cyclops in retaliation.
+When Sunfire destroys of one of the Terrigen Clouds, the Inhumans publicly execute Cyclops in retaliation.
 Sunfire later defends Asian mutant refugees with the help of Storm's faction of X-Men and joins in the final assault against New Attilan.